mattcieslak/hbcd-docs/docs/measures/mri/quant.md

 </details>

 ## T1, T2, & PD
-**Full Name**: Longitudinal relaxation time (T1), Transverse Relaxation Time (T2) and Proton Density (PD) maps
+**Full Name**: Longitudinal relaxation time; Transverse Relaxation Time; Proton Density maps
-**Acronym/Brief Names**: T1, T2, & PD
+**Acronym/Brief Names**: T1; T2; PD
 **Construct**: Processing

-Quantitative parametric maps of T1, T2, and PD are sensitive to underlying neurobiological mechanisms, including water content, iron deposition and myelination.
-The HBCD MRI protocol utilizes the 3D-QALAS technique to provide estimates of T1, T2, and PD.
+For the HBCD study, the MRI working group adopted 3D-QALAS (Kvernby et al. 2014), a time-efficient, three-dimensional method that combines interleaved Look-Locker acquisition with a T2 preparation pulse.
+This approach enables simultaneous estimation of T1, T2, and proton density (PD) maps from a single scan and is validated across all major MRI vendors (Fujita et al. 2019).

-The MRI tissue contrast arises primarily from differences in the longitudinal (T1) and transverse (T2) relaxation times.
-Conventional clinical and research neuroimaging techniques have been disproportionately represented by qualitative relaxation time weighted brain images (e.g., T1w, T2w scans).
-While we include these traditional structural scans in the HBCD protocol, they are a complex function of underlying relaxation properties, pulse sequence parameters, and other participant- and hardware-specific effects, such as participant position.
-The dependency of the MR signal on these extraneous sources limits interpretation and one’s ability to associate observed contrast changes to biological mechanisms.
-Consequently, quantitative comparison across participants, longitudinal sessions, and multiple sites becomes difficult.
-This is especially relevant in pediatric neuroimaging, where the brain is undergoing rapid development that results in changing free water distribution, iron content, and brain myelination.
-As a result, contrast in conventional MRI changes as a function of age, complicating the study of pediatric populations across varying age ranges.
-Direct measurement of these relaxation properties can overcome many of these limitations of conventional MRI and allow for improved characterization of brain tissue microstructure (Deoni 2010; Does 2018).
+MRI tissue contrast primarily arises from differences in longitudinal (T1) and transverse (T2) relaxation times.
+Traditional neuroimaging techniques rely on qualitative relaxation time-weighted images (e.g., T1w, T2w scans), which are influenced by various factors, including pulse sequence parameters, participant positioning, and hardware effects.
+While we include these traditional structural scans in the HBCD protocol, these dependencies complicate interpretation, limiting the ability to associate signal changes with biological mechanisms and making quantitative comparisons across participants, longitudinal sessions, and sites challenging.

-For the HBCD study, the MRI WG adopted the three-dimensional quantification using an interleaved Look–Locker acquisition sequence with a T2 preparation pulse (3D-QALAS) (Kvernby et al. 2014), which is a time-efficient 3D method capable of simultaneous estimation of T1, T2 and PD maps from a single scan and is available and tested across all three major MRI vendors (Fujita et al. 2019).
+This limitation is particularly significant in pediatric neuroimaging, where rapid brain development alters free water distribution, iron content, and myelination.
+As a result, conventional MRI contrast varies as a function of age, making it difficult to study pediatric populations across diverse age ranges.
+By directly measuring relaxation properties, quantitative imaging provide insights into these neurobiological mechanisms and overcomes many of the limitations of conventional MRI, offering improved characterization of brain tissue microstructure (Deoni 2010; Does 2018).

 ### Quality Control & Known Issues
 QC was performed via visual inspection of the parametric maps, region of interest analysis, and comparison of quantitative parametric values.